Xamla/xamla_egomo/egomo_ur5/README.md

-# egomo_ur5
+# Description of egomo_ur5 #

-### General Information

 This package containes the kinematic chain of the full egomo_ur5 robotic setup (ur5 + force torque sensor + robotiq gripper + egomo sensor head) together with the collision models.

+## General Information ##

-Additionally, launch scripts are provided to start the robotic system with the URDF describtion and the ros joint position controllers.
+Launch scripts are provided to start the robotic system with the URDF describtion and the ros joint position controllers.

 Start with real robot: